 Why do I talk about all these general masking tapes?

 I’d say washi tape is similar to those adhesive tapes we usually see.
 Both of them are tapes, right?

 If your friends were to ask you… what exactly is deco tape?
 You can tell them it’s similar to general masking tapes like what you use in the house or office.

 However, washi tape is much more different in terms of material, stickiness, and functionality, such as the following:

 - Thin enough to tear off by hand yet strong enough to adhere

-- Re-use the tape as it’s easy to peel and reposition
+- Re-use the tape because it’s easy to peel and reposition

-- Work on almost all surfaces though oily, dusty, wooden or rough surface might have some slight issues (for instance, clear off the oily surface or peel off gently from wooden surface)
+- Work on almost all surfaces though oily, dusty, wooden, or rough surfaces might have some slight issues (for instance, clear off the oily surface or peel off gently from the wooden surface)